GST Impact On New Homes In Chennai

 • As per some experts, there will not be much of an impact in the short term

-In the current taxation system development and sale of property attracts multitude of state and central taxes.
-For the buyer, taxes applicable and their percentage varies depending on construction status of property (under-construction versus complete) and the state in which the property is located.
+In the current taxation system development and sale of property attracts a multitude of state and central taxes.
+For the buyer, taxes applicable and their percentage vary depending on the construction status of the property (under-construction versus complete) and the state in which the property is located.

 • Under-construction properties will be charged at 12 per cent on property value (excluding stamp duty and registration charges).

-The transparency in GST will help buyers.
-Developers can avail of input tax credit on sale of under-construction property against taxes paid by the property buyer.
-This won’t be possible on completed property.
+The transparency in the GST will help buyers.
+Developers can avail of input tax credit on the sale of under-construction property against taxes paid by the property buyer.
+This won’t be possible on a completed property.

-VAT (different from State to State) and Service tax together account for 7-9 per cent of ticket price on residential property.
+VAT (different from State to State) and Service tax together account for 7-9 percent of the ticket price on residential property.
 This is in fact 3-4 per cent lower than GST rates.
 However, the builder will have to pass on the price reduction benefit to the buyer due to the input tax credit the developer enjoys.

 Under the previous tax regime, property developer had to pay Central Excise Duty, VAT and ENTRY TAXES (levied by States) on construction material.
-Developer paid 15 per cent service tax on services he used such as labour charges, architect fees, approval charges and legal fees.
-Developer used to pay multiple-taxes under the previous tax regime.
+A developer paid 15 per cent service tax on services he used such as labour charges, architect fees, approval charges and legal fees.
+The developer used to pay multiple-taxes under the previous tax regime.
 The cumulative burden of those multiple taxes eventually used to get passed on to the buyer.

 However, in GST there are no much tax levied on major construction materials and as transportation and logistics costs are now reduced, the overall cost of development has come down.
 Both developers and buyers stand to benefit from this.
 As developers can claim input tax credit, they stand to make more profits than they did before.